zachleigh/laravel-colors/README.md

 ```
 php artisan vendor:publish --provider="LaravelColors\LaravelColorsServiceProvider" --force
 ```
 This will move the config file to App/config/laravel-colors.php.
 This file has two values, 'route' and 'sass_file'. 'route' is the url where your project's color scheme can be seen in the browser.
 The default route is '/laravel-colors/colors'. 'sass_file' is the location of your sass colors file.
 This file will be read by laravel-colors.
+If you do not have a sass file or do not want laravel-colors to attempt to read a file, set 'sass_file' to 'none' and the default color scheme will be used.

 The publish command will also put a migration in App/database/migrations/.
 This migration sets up the database table used to store your color schemes.
 Run the migration:
 ```